Take Time to Recognize Mental Health Awareness Month

 Focus, Engage, and Pay Attention

-When we are under stress, negative feelings consume us: We remember difficult events; we obsess about the future; we are overcome by worry.
-These feelings hook us and distance us from the people we want to be.
-If this is happening to you, it is important that you make an effort to reconnect with here and now.
-This means truly listening to your kids talk about what happened at the playground and giving your patients your full attention when you are taking their vitals or listening to them describe their symptoms, but it also means savoring each sip of your cup of coffee, taking the time to notice the warmth through the cup and to identify the different scents.
+These feelings hook people and distance them from who they want to be.
+If this is happening to you, try to reconnect with here and now.
+Connecting means genuinely listening to your kids talk about what happened at the playground and giving your patients full attention when taking their vitals or listening to them describe their symptoms.
+It also means savoring each sip of your cup of coffee, taking the time to notice the warmth and identify the different scents.
 You can unhook yourself from these reoccurring negative thoughts by focusing on the present moment.

 Ground Yourself

 Grounding is a similar technique to engaging in the sense that it reconnects us with the present.
-However, grounding can be especially useful when we are feeling out of control when our reoccurring thoughts are less like a pesky fly and more like a threatening thunderstorm.
-At these moments, try to reduce the power of these thoughts by turning to your body: focus on your breathing; feel gravity pulling you towards the floor; identify what your five senses are telling you about your surroundings.
-Grounding won’t get rid of the negative feelings, but it will keep you in a safe harbor until the intensity of the storm passes.
+This technique can be beneficial when we feel out of control and when our reoccurring thoughts are less like pesky flies and more like threatening thunderstorms.
+At these moments, try to reduce the power of these thoughts by turning to your body:

 Blog published on: